 - extraction The method to estimate the templates.
 Raw methods are slower, but more accurate, as data are read from the files.
 PCA methods are faster, but less accurate, and may lead to some distorted templates.
-Quadratic is slower, and should not be used. - max_elts The number of elements that every electrode will try to collect, in order to perform the clustering - nclus_min If you have too many clusters with few elements, you can increase this value.
-This is expressed in percentage of collected spike per electrode.
-So one electrode collecting max_elts spikes will keep clusters with more than nclus_min.max_elts.
-Otherwise, they are discarded - nb_repeats The number of passes performed by the algorithm to refine the density landscape - smart_search By default, the code will collect only a subset of spikes, randomly, on all electrodes.
+Quadratic is slower, and should not be used. - max_elts The number of elements that every electrode will try to collect, in order to perform the clustering - nb_repeats The number of passes performed by the algorithm to refine the density landscape - smart_search By default, the code will collect only a subset of spikes, randomly, on all electrodes.
 However, for long recordings, or if you have low thresholds, you may want to select them in a smarter manner, in order to avoid missing the large ones, under represented.
-If the smart search is activated, the code will first sample the distribution of amplitudes, on all channels, and then implement a rejection algorithm such that it will try to select spikes in order to make the distribution of amplitudes more uniform. - cc_merge After local merging per electrode, this step will make sure that you do not have duplicates in your templates, that may have been spread on several electrodes.
+If the smart search is activated, the code will first sample the distribution of amplitudes, on all channels, and then implement a rejection algorithm such that it will try to select spikes in order to make the distribution of amplitudes more uniform.

+- cc_merge After local merging per electrode, this step will make sure that you do not have duplicates in your templates, that may have been spread on several electrodes.
 All templates with a correlation coefficient higher than that parameter are merged.
-Remember that the more you merge, the faster is the fit - dispersion The spread of the amplitudes allowed, for every templates, around the centroid. - remove_mixture By default, any template that can be explained as sum of two others is deleted. - cc_mixtures The CC threshold above which mixtures are considered to be valid, and thus removed - make_plots By default, the code generates sanity plots of the clustering, one per electrode.
+Remember that the more you merge, the faster is the fit - merging_method Several methods can be used to perform greedy local merges on each electrodes.
+Each of the method has a parameter, defined by merge_param.
+This replaces former parameters sim_same_elec and dip_threshold dispersion The spread of the amplitudes allowed, for every templates, around the centroid. make_plots By default, the code generates sanity plots of the clustering, one per electrode.